marcosvbras/empresas-android/README.md

 ### Scope

-A native Android project with:
+* A native Android project.
-* User login
+* User login:
 	* The API uses OAuth 2.0 pattern and it will return 3 custom headers: *access-token*, *client* and *uid*.
 	* To have access of other endpoints, the 3 custom headers are required.
 * Enterprise list and filtering.